forge-ext/forge/TESTS.md

 ## Tiling Mode

 When dragging a window,
-- [ ] - On dropping and _also_ pressing the Swap Modifier, should swap the windows.
-- [ ] - On moving and _not_ pressing the Swap modifier, should show a preview hint where the window would be tiled.
+- [ ] - Should show a preview hint where the window would be tiled.
+If Tile Modifier is set, Super or Ctrl or Alt would show preview otherwise shows preview automatically:
     - [ ] - For split layout, should show preview hint left/right on horizontal, top/bottom on vertical following the mouse pointer.
     - [ ] - For tabbed layout, should show preview hint same size as the current front window.
     - [ ] - For stacked layout, should show preview hint same size as the current front window.
-- [ ] - On moving and not pressing the Swap modifier, pressing ESC should cancel the drag/drop and dragged window should go back to its previous position.
-- [ ] - On dropping and not pressing the Swap modifier, should tile the window on the preview hint position shown before dropping.
+- [ ] - On dropping, should tile the window on the preview hint position shown before dropping.
-- [ ] - On moving, should update the focus hint position unless disabled.
 - [ ] - On dropping to a different monitor, should tile based on the preview hint position shown unless empty monitor.
     - [ ] - Empty monitors will not show a preview hint.